cloudUth/cloud-infrastructure-azure/README.md

 # cloud-infrastructure-azure
 Cloud infrastructure project for MultiSoftware Enterprise using Microsoft Azure.
-Created by the Univators team for Spring 2025,at DIB UTh.
+Created by our ,Univators, team for Spring 2025,at DIB UTh.